-Figure 8: Heterogeneity in the results - Real estate potential (REP).
+Figure 6: Heterogeneity in the results - Real estate potential (REP).

 Notes: The figure reports 2SLS estimates of the elasticity of residential floor space to accessibility interacted with the real estate potential of the block (expressed in quintiles) to study heterogeneous effects.
 The regression controls for log accessibility 2000, log distance to main roads (Alameda, Ruta 5, and Vespucio), log distance to the nearest subway station in 2001, dummies of the part of the city in which the block is located (North, West, East, or Center part of the city), quintiles to the central business district, log population, log surface area, and the baseline socioeconomic quintile of the block.
-These coefficients are plotted from the results in Table A8.
+These coefficients are plotted from Table A8 results.